mlcohen/java-project-tool/README.md

 # java-project-tool

-A simple java project management tool
+A simple tool to help manager your java project